INDIA VEGAN TOUR

 Just completed the greatest vacation of my life with Vegan Travel Asia (Vegvoyages) to India.
 While the food was the best ever, the courtesy and professionalism of the staff far exceeded any tour I have ever experienced.
 This is a high-quality organization with an incredible itinerary, enlightened guides, and clean accommodations.
 I am signing up for another tour.

-DAY 14 POSHINA to AHMEDABAD
+DAY 14 HIMMATNAGAR to AHMEDABAD

 Highlights of the Day: